SusanLiiii/Brandeis-Schedule/index.md

 ### Data seeding

 - We import data from the [calendar-subscription link](https://www.trumba.com/calendars/brandeis-university.ics) on [Brandeis Campus Calendar website](https://www.brandeis.edu/events/) and use an icalendar API through importing the [icalendar gem](https://github.com/icalendar/icalendar) to parse the data and text to get information about all Brandeis events and use that to generate our database.
-So all events shown on our app are live events at Brandeis
+We also allow live update on the website to read from most updated Brandeis Calendar and update our database.
 ```
 gem 'icalendar', '2.7.1'
 ```